25 June 2025

 Brighton has something of San Francisco about it.
 It’s by the sea, there’s a big gay community, a feeling of people being there because they enjoy their life there. - Brian Eno

 Particularly acclaimed are the antiques and jewellery shops in The Lanes, many of which have been in operation for decades.
 Centred around Meeting House Lane you’ll find the Jewellery Quarter, a concentrated cluster of over 40 contemporary and antique jewellers selling everything from vintage engagement rings, antique watches, gold and silver jewellery, and even bespoke treasures.
-The most notable of these boutiques is the family-run jewellery store Doyle’s.
-Set in a quaint house along a cobblestone alleyway, this long-standing establishment dates from 1914, making it one of the oldest jewellers in Brighton.
-Doyle’s specialises in antique items, particularly those spanning the Georgian, Victorian, Edwardian, Art Deco and Art Nouveau periods.
-With a special emphasis on diamond rings, Doyle’s is a popular location for couples looking for the perfect, distinctive engagement or wedding ring.
-Other popular jewellers include Fidra, which features Victorian and Edwardian jewellery, and has a workshop on the premises that can resize rings; Baxter & Hanks, focusing on high-end antique diamond engagement rings; and the bewitchingly named The Witch Ball, which sells antiquarian maps and prints alongside vintage jewellery.
+One of the most notable of these boutiques is Fetheray.
+Set in the bewitchingly named The Witch Ball, which also sells antiquarian maps and prints, this quirky store specialises in antique and vintage jewellery, making it an ethical choice for anyone looking for unique pieces.
+With pre-loved treasures dating from all historic periods, Fetheray is the perfect destination store for couples looking for distinctive engagement or wedding rings.
+Other popular jewellers include Fidra, which features Victorian and Edwardian jewellery and has a workshop on the premises that can resize rings, and Baxter & Hanks, focusing on high-end antique diamond engagement rings.

 In addition to jewellery, The Lanes is also known for its unique boutiques and vintage stores.
-Stay in Your Lane Vintage on Bond Street features a wide array of thoughtfully sourced vintage clothing and accessories, with a special emphasis on providing an inclusive, gender-neutral shopping experience.
-Set in a compact house on Gardner Street, Waiste Vintage purveys everything from lambskin coats to cowboy boots and retro Hawaiian shirts.
+The Attic at Snoopers Paradise on Kensington Gardens features a wide array of thoughtfully sourced vintage clothing, jewellery and headwear, with a special emphasis on floaty 1970s boho dresses.
+Purveyors of anything from sequinned clutch bags to up-cycled denim and embroidered shawls, Flock Vintage & Handmade on Sydney Street also has a nice line in honey-scented soaps handmade locally.
 Also not to be missed is North Laine Bazaar, just north of The Lanes.
 This indoor flea market is a veritable cornucopia of vintage clothing, antique housewares, books, hats, lighting and trinkets to keep you mesmerised for hours.
 There are also a number of independent boutiques for fashion, confectionery, contemporary jewellery, and one-of-a-kind trinkets perfect for gifts or souvenirs.

 From vegan fast food to upscale French dining, and bohemian cafes to storied pubs, the dining scene in The Lanes has got all your bases covered.
-At the corner of Brighton Place and Hanningtons Lane lies The Vurger Co Brighton.
-This bright, retro-style fast-food joint dishes up vegetarian versions of classic comfort food, such as ‘chicken’ and waffles, bacon cheeseburgers and sweet potato fries, plus decadent shakes topped with whipped cream.
+Food for Friends on Prince Albert Street is a long-standing vegetarian restaurant and local institution known for its quality organic produce and seasonal ingredients.
+Comforting dishes include vegan burgers, Thai noodle salads and sweetcorn ribs, with stars of the much-loved weekend brunch menu being fluffy pancakes or avocado on sourdough toast.
 For a Continental fine-dining experience, a visit to Petit Pois is in order.
 This charming French bistro on Ship Street transports diners to the French countryside, with escargots, meat and fish dishes, plus a carefully curated wine list.
 Dating from 1917, The Ivy in The Lanes is a boho-chic cafe and restaurant on Ship Street that features whimsically decorated dining rooms, Art Deco style accents, and a vibrant, festive atmosphere.
 There’s an all-day dining menu with options ranging from Asian to classic British, and there’s also a vegan and vegetarian menu.

 Shopping is thirsty work, but fortunately, there’s a plethora of pubs in The Lanes to keep you well-hydrated during your visit.
 In fact, The Lanes is home to some of the oldest pubs in Brighton.
 Although The Black Lion on Black Lion Street now features contemporary pendant lighting and industrial-style décor, the pub is over 500 years old and retains a hint of its old-timey charm.
 In fact, The Black Lion is thought to stand on the former site of one of the world’s oldest breweries.
 Nowadays, it’s a popular pit stop for classic gastropub fare, Sunday roasts and a lively beer garden, plus regular late-night DJs.
 Another charming, historic pub is The Cricketers, also set on Black Lion Street.
 This quaint establishment dating from 1547 features Victorian interiors, and a menu of locally sourced pub fare with a modern twist.